ABOUT

 Burack was born in Boston, Massachusetts and grew up on the coast of Maine.
 She received an MFA from Cranbrook Academy of Art and BA in Studio Art and Psychology from Pepperdine University.
 Her work has been exhibited nationally and internationally at the National Museum for Women in the Arts in Washington, D.C., CUE Art Foundation in New York City, Bridge Projects in Los Angeles, the School of the Art Institute of Chicago, New Mexico Museum of Art, Cranbrook Art Museum, Media Knox Gallery in Slovenia, Art Gallery of Windsor in Canada, Kunstverin Wolfsburg in Germany, form & concept gallery in Santa Fe and 516 ARTS in Albuquerque, among others.
 She received a Community + Public Arts Detroit grant for the Edible Hut, and has been nominated for a Joan Mitchell Foundation Painters & Sculptors grant and the Anonymous Was a Woman Award.
 She recently received SITE Santa Fe's SPREAD 7.0 micro-grant, Hazon's Shmita Prize and the Fulcrum Fund for her Sleeping Huts long-term project.

-How do the elements of daily life teach intimacy, engage the senses, provide comfort, heal, invite rest, and elicit pleasure?
+How does daily life, living close to the elements, teach intimacy, engage the senses, provide comfort, heal, invite rest, and elicit pleasure?

 Through photography, textiles, installation, and communal experiences, I share the physical, psychological, and poetic qualities of matter and space.
 Projects often incorporate hundreds of collaged photographs, painted surfaces, soft and found objects, and communal gatherings that conjure a felt, lived experience.
 My work straddles 2D and 3D, a space between woven textiles, the illusionary qualities of painting, a soft sculptural sensibility, and the values of land art.